Nicholas Silins

 Overview

-Professor Silins works mainly in epistemology and the philosophy of mind, and has primarily published about the epistemology of perception, self-knowledge, and attention.
-He also has interests in cognitive science, aesthetics, classical Asian philosophy, and metaphysics.
+Professor Silins works mainly in epistemology and the philosophy of mind, and has primarily published about the epistemology of perception, self-knowledge, consciousness, and attention.
+He also has research interests in cognitive science, aesthetics, and classical Asian philosophy.
+He has taught undergraduate and graduate courses in all of these areas, and he has supervised graduate students working in many of them.

 He joined the Sage School in Fall 2006, after completing a Bersoff Fellowship at New York University.
 He has also been a Fellow at the Centre for Consciousness at the Australian National University, and an Associate Professor at Yale-NUS College in Singapore.

-You can find his cv and his published papers here.
+You can find his cv and all of his published papers here.

 Research Focus